Solar Incentives in New Jersey

 New Jersey passed Property Assessed Clean Energy (PACE) enabling legislation in 2012.
 Currently, one program supports both commercial and residential renewable energy, energy efficiency, and water conservation projects.

-- NJ PACE –NJ PACE is a nonprofit and that runs the PACE program in New Jersey.
+- NJ PACE – NJ PACE is a nonprofit that runs the PACE program in New Jersey.
 Their financing is available to commercial properties only.
 One hundred percent financing is offered with low interest rates and a repayment period of up to 20 years.

 New Jersey-specific incentives